isomerpages/moe-xinminpri/_cca/Uniformed Groups/Red Cross.md

 ---
 ![](/images/World_Red_Cross_Day_2.jpg)

-# **Mission & Key Programmes:**

-Red Cross Youth provides a common space for friendships and social integration amongst students of diverse backgrounds.
-Primary school units, known as 'Links', learn about universal humanitarian values advocated by the Singapore Red Cross Society.
+Red Cross Youth provides a welcoming space for friendships and social integration amongst students of diverse backgrounds.
+Primary school units, known as “Links”, learn about the universal humanitarian values and principles advocated by the Singapore Red Cross Society.

-The CCA creates opportunities for Links to develop leadership qualities, build character, and acquire essential Red Cross knowledge and basic foot drills.
+The CCA creates opportunities for Links to develop leadership qualities, build character, and acquire essential Red Cross knowledge, including basic first aid skills and foot drills.

-Through weekly sessions, activities and competitions, members learn core values and develop social and emotional competencies.
+Through weekly training sessions, activities and competitions, members internalise core values such as care, compassion, service and resilience whilst developing their social and emotional competencies.

-Links have opportunities to contribute during Total Defence Day and represent the school at zonal and national events, competitions and camps organised by Singapore Red Cross Society Headquarters.
+Links also have opportunities to contribute meaningfully during Total Defence Day and represent the school at zonal and national events, competitions and camps organised by the Singapore Red Cross Society.

 ![](/images/Tent_Pitching.jpg)